 Few graduates with a degree in hospitality ever consider a career in oenology and wine exportation; but for those with a love of culture and wine, this can be a very rewarding job to pursue.

 Wine exporters work with vineyards and are responsible for selling their products to national and international exporters.
-Excellent communication skills and a sound knowledge of wine and its cultivation are of fundamental importance, since presentations to potential clients are part of the job.
+Excellent communication skills and a sound knowledge of wine and its cultivation are of fundamental importance since presentations to potential clients are part of the job.

-The day-to-day tasks of a wine exporter are based around opening new accounts in new markets and maintaining relationships with existing customers.
+The day-to-day tasks of a wine exporter are based on opening new accounts in new markets and maintaining relationships with existing customers.
 Frequent travel and hosting guests are a mainstay of this job, as you work to achieve the objectives set for each distributor in different countries.

 The skills required to be a wine exporter are: